Case No: QBCOF/97/1253/C

 Order: Appeal Dismissed with costs.
 The costs not to be enforced without the leave of the court.
 Legal Aid Taxation.
 Leave to Appeal to House of Lords Refused.
 Order does not form part of the approved judgment.

-To Attorney General v Foley (Queen’s Bench)
+Back To Attorney General v Foley (main page)

 Back To Site Index